ufosc/getting-started/introduction.md

 	- [Working on a Project](#working-on-a-project)
 	- [Useful Things to Know](#useful-things-to-know)

-## About UFOSC
+## About OSC

-### What is the UFOSC?
+### What is the OSC?

-UFOSC is the Open Source Club at the University of Florida.
+OSC is the Open Source Club at the University of Florida.
 We are a community of makers, who want to solve problems and improve our world using open source projects.

 We were founded in the Spring of 2016 as an official student organization at UF.
 The club is also a partnered Special Interest Group of the UF ACM chapter.
 In the summer of 2017 we helped start the [Mozilla Open Source Student Network](https://opensource.mozilla.community/), a collection of university open source clubs across the country who help students contribute to open source.

-### What does the UFOSC do?
+### What does the OSC do?

-The UFOSC is first and foremost, about working on open source projects.
+The OSC is first and foremost, about working on open source projects.
 Student choose what they want to work on, whether it be a totally new idea, or an existing project.
 Our meetings create a constructive atmosphere to help students collaborate in teams to grow their knowledge and skills!

 We also preform technical talks on various open source topics.
 Anything from Linux to Typescript.
 Students are encouraged to submit ideas or even volunteer to give a talk.

 Collaborating with other clubs is another one of our goals.
 We love to work with others on presentations, events, or projects!
-If you are interested in working together email [gator.osc@gmail.com][UFOSC Email].
+If you are interested in working together email [gator.osc@gmail.com][OSC Email].

-### Who's the UFOSC for?
+### Who's the OSC for?

 If you:
 - Are enthusiastic (or want to be enthusiastic) about open source